Coherent heat transfer leads to genuine quantum enhancement in the performances of continuous engines: Quantum Thermodynamic Uncertainty Relation

 \section{Quantum Thermodynamic Uncertainty Relation}

 A quantum formulation of the thermodynamic uncertainty relation was recently obtained for Markovian dynamics (described by the Lindblad master equation) using the quantum Cramér-Rao bound.
-To read the steady-state version of qTUR, one reads as follows~\cite{Hasegawa2020}:
+The steady-state version of the QTUR reads~\cite{Hasegawa2020}:

 In the above bound~\eqref{qTURbound}, $\Upsilon$ denotes the quantum dynamical activity, which is the average rate of transitions in the steady-state and reads

 where $\rho_{ss}$ represent the steady state of the given system, $L_{k}$ and $L_{k}^{\dagger}$ represent the jump operators and its ad-joint operators, respectively.
 In the above bound~\eqref{qTURbound}, $\Psi$ denotes the coherent-dynamics contribution and reads